vanvalenlab/kiosk-console/README.md

 2. Create a Google Cloud project.
 3. Make sure you have at least one account with the `Owner` role.
 4. Make sure you have a storage bucket with public access.
 5. Make sure that any files you upload to the bucket (such as pre-trained Tensorflow models) have public access.
-(Google cloud uses a permission system that may be unfamiliar to Linux users.
+(Google Cloud uses a permission system that may be unfamiliar to Linux users.
 File permissions are not inherited from buckets; they are set individually on each file.)

 #### Amazon Web Services